LeetLLM

 The Agentless alternative

 Not every approach needs a complex agent loop.
-The "Agentless" approach showed that a simple pipeline (localize files, generate a patch, then re-rank candidates) without any iterative tool use can achieve competitive results at a fraction of the cost.
-[8] Unlike traditional agentic loops that rely on the LLM to autonomously decide the next action or execute shell commands, this method strips away the overhead.
+The "Agentless" approach showed that a simple pipeline (localize files, generate a patch, then re-rank candidates) without iterative tool use can achieve competitive results at low cost.[11]
+Unlike agentic loops that rely on the LLM to autonomously decide the next action or execute shell commands, this method removes that overhead.

 By hardcoding the workflow into discrete, deterministic phases, Agentless achieved a 32% solve rate on SWE-bench Lite at approximately $0.70 per task.
-This raises an important question about the benchmark: does SWE-bench reward genuine autonomous engineering skill, or does it primarily reward the ability to make a small, targeted fix when the problem context is already narrowed down by external scaffolding?
+This raises a benchmark question: does SWE-bench reward autonomous engineering skill, or does it primarily reward the ability to make a small, targeted fix once external scaffolding has narrowed the context?

-💡 Key insight: The success of the Agentless approach suggests that for many SWE-bench tasks, the primary bottleneck is finding the right files, not the actual code generation.
-Once localized, even simpler pipelines can often write the correct fix.
+The Agentless result suggests that for many SWE-bench tasks, the bottleneck is finding the right files, not code generation alone.
+Once localized, simpler pipelines can often write a viable fix.

 When you see a headline like "Agent X achieves 50% on SWE-bench," here's what you should consider: